 CHOOSE YOUR BUSINESS ENTITY TYPE

 The Delaware Division of Corporations does not provide legal advice.
 When choosing a business entity type, we recommend that you contact an Attorney or Certified Public Accountant familiar with Delaware law to obtain advice on the business entity type that will best fit your needs.
-Corporations, Limited Liability Companies (LLC), Limited Partnerships (LP), Statutory Trusts and many General Partnerships (GP) are required to file with the Delaware Division of Corporations.
+Corporations, Public Benefit Corporations effective August 1, 2013, Limited Liability Companies (LLC), Limited Partnerships (LP), Statutory Trusts and many General Partnerships (GP) are required to file with the Delaware Division of Corporations.
 Sole proprietorships do not file with the Delaware Division of Corporations.
 Unincorporated nonprofit associations and partnerships have the option of making certain filings with the Delaware Division of Corporations.

 For a basic overview of entity choices and the business registration process in Delaware please see the Delaware Division of Revenue's Legal Business Structure Table and its Registration Process Flow Chart.
 If you are planning to conduct business in Delaware or hire employees in Delaware, you may also wish to visit the State's One Stop Business Registration and Licensing System and the Delaware Economic Development Office.

 Delaware law requires that every business entity have and maintain a Registered Agent in the State of Delaware who may be either an individual resident or business entity that is authorized to do business in the State of Delaware.
 The registered agent must have a physical street address in Delaware.
 You may view a list of Delaware Registered Agents on our web site.
 If the business is physically located in Delaware, then the business may act as its own registered agent.
 If the registered agent is other than the entity itself, please contact the selected Registered Agent used in your entity formation and inform them of your intentions.